The Event Stakeholder Gap: Why Attendee Experience Alone Does Not Prove Event Value

 This is the deeper issue.

-What Different Stakeholders Are Actually Looking For
+What Different Groups Actually Need

 Attendees usually want more than information.
 They want relevance, useful conversations, stronger participation, and a clearer sense of who they should meet.